xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/StructureSheaf.typ

 == Uniqueness and Extension

 The structure sheaf construction ensures that:
-\item Sections are determined by their local behavior
+- Sections are determined by their local behavior
-\item Local data can be glued to global sections when compatible
+- Local data can be glued to global sections when compatible
-\item The resulting sheaf has the correct stalks (localizations)
+- The resulting sheaf has the correct stalks (localizations)
-\item Basic opens correspond to localizations
+- Basic opens correspond to localizations

 = Conclusion

 The structure sheaf construction provides the algebraic foundation for defining schemes.
 Key insights:

-\item *Local-Global Principle*: Functions are defined locally as fractions and glued globally
+- *Local-Global Principle*: Functions are defined locally as fractions and glued globally
-\item *Stalks are Localizations*: The local rings of the sheaf are exactly the algebraic localizations
+- *Stalks are Localizations*: The local rings of the sheaf are exactly the algebraic localizations
-\item *Basic Opens and Localization*: Geometric opens correspond to algebraic localizations
+- *Basic Opens and Localization*: Geometric opens correspond to algebraic localizations
-\item *Global Sections Recovery*: The original ring is recovered as global sections
+- *Global Sections Recovery*: The original ring is recovered as global sections

 This construction bridges the gap between commutative algebra (rings, localizations, prime ideals) and algebraic geometry (spaces, sheaves, local rings), providing the foundation for the theory of schemes in Mathlib4.